Clinton pledges to help working Americans, take Wall Street to task

-NEW YORK (Reuters) - Democratic U.S. presidential front-runner Hillary Clinton laid out a broad vision for the U.S. economy on Monday that focused on measures to help working Americans and guard against Wall Street excesses with tougher financial regulation.
+NEW YORK, July 13 (Reuters) - Democratic U.S. presidential front-runner Hillary Clinton laid out a broad vision for the U.S. economy on Monday that focused on measures to help working Americans and guard against Wall Street excesses with tougher financial regulation.

 In a speech in New York, Clinton criticized Republican governors like Wisconsin’s Scott Walker, who is seeking his party’s 2016 presidential nomination, as having stomped on workers rights and promised to promote measures aimed at raising wages and helping American families.